Step 4 - Pack your books so they arrive in great shape

 - If the return address is not your return address, please contact your Container Manager to create new mailing labels.

-- Change the return address to reflect your return address.
-Include your organization's name and your own name--without this information, we will not be able to match the books to your school at the warehouse.
+- Include your organization's name and your own name--without this information, we will not be able to match the books to your school at the warehouse.

 - Print out the labels and securely tape one to the top of each box.
 Completely cover your label with tape.
 We've had quite a few boxes not make it to the warehouse because the label has gotten ripped off en route.